 Teaching, Learning and Assessment

 This module develops an understanding of how people learn in post-compulsory education and training and of the role of assessment.
 You will be assessed on an assignment in two parts (coursework together worth 100% of the module).
-For the first part, you will plan, prepare, deliver and reflect on a learning session contextualised within your own role in PCET.
+For the first part, you will plan, prepare, deliver and reflect on a learning session contextualised within your own role in Education & Training Consortium.
 You will also write a critical account investigating the learning needs of specified learners and discussing how you have planned, enabled and assessed their learning.

 Personal and Professional Development